ryyyawh/GaxaSQLMAP/README.md

 x.
 Back to main menu-Use this once the options are set to start your attacks.
 ```

-Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate for whether you are attacking a GaxaSQLMap management port or web application.
-The rest of the tool is "wizard" based and fairly self explanatory, but send emails to codingo@protonmail.com or find me on Twitter [@codingo\_](https://twitter.com/codingo_) if you have any questions or suggestions.

 ## Vulnerable Applications

 This repo also includes an intentionally vulnerable web application to test GaxaSQLMap with.
 To run this application, you need Docker installed.
 Then you can run the following commands from the /vuln_apps directory.